About / FAQs

 Who is it for?

-The event is for those aged 11 years old and over (Company Section/Senior age) and leaders.
-The event is specifically being pitched at BB members in England & Wales, however young people/leaders from outside of England & Wales, or Girls’ Brigade/church youth groups are very welcome.
-The event is on a first come first served basis.
+The event is for those aged 11 years old and over (Company Section and Senior age) and leaders.
+The event is pitched at BB members in England & Wales, however young people and leaders from outside of England & Wales and Girls’ Brigade groups are very welcome.
+The event is on a first come, first served basis.

 Why should I/my Company/group attend?

 - Unite is an opportunity for young people and leaders across England & Wales to Unite with God, Unite with other young people and Unite with members from around England & Wales.

 - There will be minimal work for leaders.

 - It offers a residential activity to individuals, small Companies/groups or those Companies/groups that would never normally go on residentials.